- Set up Siri

 How to set and share reminders with Siri

-If you need to be prodded to pick up milk on the way home, order that present in time for the big party, or set up that lunch meeting before the end of the day, Siri's there to help!
+If you need to be prodded to pick up milk on the way home, order that present in time for the big party, or set up that lunch meeting before the end of the day, Siri's Reminders integration is here to help!

 How to create, view, update, and cancel calendar events using Siri

-Since is meant to be your personal assistant, it only makes sense to have it schedule and manage your meetings and events on your iPhone or iPad.
+Since it is meant to be your personal assistant, it only makes sense to have Siri schedule and manage your meetings and events on your iPhone or iPad.
 Asking Siri to create a Calendar event only takes a few seconds and is much faster than creating them manually and entering all the data yourself.

 How to set alarms and timers using Siri

-Siri ties right into your iPhone or iPad's built-in Clock app which means if you want to be woken up at 7am, have a timer set for 10 minutes so the cookies don't burn, or find out what the hour is in Australia before you call, Siri can keep you alerted and on time!
+Siri ties right into your iPhone or iPad's built-in Clock app which means you can use Siri to set an alarm if you want to be woken up at 7 a.m., have your assistant set a timer set for 10 minutes so the cookies don't burn, or find out what the hour is in Australia before you call.
+No matter what you need, Siri can keep you alerted and on time!

 How to get driving, walking, and transit directions with Siri